-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments) - What is the minimum share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments)

-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU

-Taxonomy.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+• What is the minimum share of investments in transitional and enabling activi- ties?
+Not applicable. are environ- mentally sustaina- ble investments that do not take into account the criteria for environ- What is the minimum share of sustainable investments with an environmental objec- tive that are not aligned with the EU Taxonomy? mentally sustaina- ble economic activ- Not applicable. ities under the EU Taxonomy.
 What is the minimum share of socially sustainable investments?
+Not applicable.
 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
-Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.
+Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk manage- ment.
+Unrated instruments may also include securities for which data needed for the measurement of attain- ment of environmental or social characteristics is not available. ~?
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Reference bench- marks are indexes to measure whether the finan- cial product attains the environmental or social character- No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.
+How is the reference benchmark continuously aligned with each of the en- vironmental or social characteristics promoted by the financial product? istics that they pro- mote.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

 Not applicable.
 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 Not applicable. • How does the designated index differ from a relevant broad market index?
 Not applicable.
 Where can the methodology used for the calculation of the designated in- dex be found?
-Not applicable. www Where can I find more product specific information online?
+Not applicable.
+Where can I find more product specific information online?
 More product-specific information can be found on the website: www.ubs.com/funds